-By Madeline Moison, Audiovisual Processing Intern
+By Madeline Moison, Graduate Student Intern (UMass Boston)

 The John F. Kennedy Presidential Library and Museum is pleased to announce the opening of the Patnaude Family Collection.
 In the spring of 1968, Dianne and Raymond Patnaude traveled with Senator Robert F. Kennedy and Ethel Kennedy as they campaigned throughout Northern Indiana in the presidential primary.
 Dianne took a leave of absence from her studies and Raymond borrowed some camera equipment from his father, who ran a local photography studio in South Bend.
 The Patnaudes captured images of speeches, motorcades, crowds, and the efforts made by campaign staffers behind the scenes on the campaign trail.